kvnn/kevinriggen/_posts/2011-12-2-How-favgoals-video-processing-works.md

           montage -tile x1 -quality 50 -geometry 650x400+0+0 list_of_frames_in_this_65000px_wide_set montage_dir/montage-goal.jpg

-    + Take note : these commands are simplified.
+    + Take note : these commands are simplified here.
 They exist within loops and conditionals with variables for file names and option parameters.
 If you want more details, feel free to ask me on Google+ or something.

-3. The video is marked as processed and given a new life on the cdn

-#### Public Nudity
-1. The web app imports all new videos into the database
-2. The video is now considered a Goal
-3. The end
+3. Upon each successful process (thumbnail, mp4 generation, etc) the corresponding files are uploaded to the cdn in a public container

+4. When all steps have finished, the video is upgraded from 'pending' to 'public'